aalto-speech/AaltoASR-online-demo/README.md

     g++
     fort77

-To build ld online-demo, checkout AaltoASR and build and install it normally.
+To build online-demo, checkout AaltoASR and build and install it normally.

 E.g.